Behind The Scenes Of My First Year In Practice – Big Lessons Learned & How Much I Made

 My money frequency was all messed up.
 I charged what my personal training rates were because I was comfortable with them.

-Let’s do some math… The one and done model – – single consult with a 1-2 time follow up:
+Let’s do some math… The one-and-done model – – single consult with a 1-2 time follow up:

-Yearly Revenue Goal: $100,000 (this isn’t profit in your pocket)
+Yearly Revenue Goal: $100,000 (this is NOT profit in your pocket)

 Initial Consult: $250